Single-mode optical fiber: Characteristics

 Unlike multi-mode optical fiber, single-mode fiber does not exhibit modal dispersion.
 This is due to the fiber having such a small cross section that only the first mode is transported.
 Single-mode fibers are therefore better at retaining the fidelity of each light pulse over longer distances than multi-mode fibers.
 For these reasons, single-mode fibers can have a higher bandwidth than multi-mode fibers.
-Equipment for single-mode fiber is more expensive than equipment for multi-mode optical fiber, but the single-mode fiber itself is usually cheaper in bulk.
+Equipment for single-mode fiber has historically been more expensive than equipment for multi-mode fiber, but the single-mode fiber itself is usually cheaper, and single-mode fiber equipment pricing has been decreasing with commoditization.

 Cross section of a single-mode optical fiber patch cord end, taken with a fiberscope.
 The outermost circle is the cladding, 125 μm in diameter.
 Debris is visible as a streak on the cross-section, and glows due to the illumination.

 A typical single-mode optical fiber has a core diameter between 8 and 10.5 μm and a cladding diameter of 125 μm.
 There are a number of special types of single-mode optical fiber which have been chemically or physically altered to give special properties, such as dispersion-shifted fiber and nonzero dispersion-shifted fiber.
 Data rates are limited by polarization mode dispersion and chromatic dispersion.
 As of 2005, data rates of up to 10 gigabits per second were possible at distances of over 80 km with commercially available transceivers (Xenpak).
 By using optical amplifiers and dispersion-compensating devices, state-of-the-art DWDM optical systems can span thousands of kilometers at 10 Gbit/s, and several hundred kilometers at 40 Gbit/s.

-The lowest-order bounds mode is ascertained for the wavelength of interest by solving Maxwell's equations for the boundary conditions imposed by the fiber, which are determined by the core diameter and the refractive indices of the core and cladding.
-The solution of Maxwell's equations for the lowest order bound mode will permit a pair of orthogonally polarized fields in the fiber, and this is the usual case in a communication fiber.
+The lowest-order bound mode is ascertained for the wavelength of interest by solving Maxwell's equations for the boundary conditions imposed by the fiber, which are determined by the core diameter and the refractive indices of the core and cladding.
+The solution of Maxwell's equations for the lowest-order bound mode will permit a pair of orthogonally polarized fields in the fiber, and this is the usual case in a communication fiber.